 6 Facts About Fake News In The 2016 Election

 When Facebook CEO Mark Zuckerberg testified before a joint Senate Committee on Wednesday, he led off with a mea culpa.
-Just a few paragraphs into his opening statement, he took personal responsibility for the disinformation and
+Just a few paragraphs into his opening statement, he took personal responsibility for the disinformation:

 After the 2016 election, many feared that fake news articles spread on Facebook swayed the results of the election.
 It's a broad but reasonable leap to make: many purveyors of fake news aimed to help Trump win, and lo and behold, Trump won.